sr3dna/androme/README.md

 };
 ```

-You can preview the library with the sample.html file which should generate the same XML you see here in the README.
+You can preview the library with the provided sample.html file which should generate the same XML you see here in the README.
 I have only tested it with the latest Chrome.

 ```javascript
 <script src="utils.js"></script>